 IRS Form 1042-S

-Why Did I Receive An IRS Form 1042-S?
+Why Did I Receive This Form?

 A withholding agent must file an information return on Form 1042-S to report amounts paid to foreign persons that are reportable under the Internal Revenue Code.
 In general, every withholding agent or intermediary, whether U.S. or foreign, who has control, receipt, custody, disposal or payment of any fixed or determinable, annual or periodic U.S. source income over foreign persons, must file these forms with the IRS.
 It includes withholding on “effectively connected income” of partnerships, and to Foreign Investment in Real Property Tax Act (FIRPTA) withholding.

-The IRS Form 1042-S Is Complicated
+The IRS Form 1042-S Is Complex

 The normal tax rate is 30 percent for non-residents.
-If there is a tax treaty involved, that number may change.
+If there is a tax treaty, that number may change.
 If you have different types of income, for example if you were getting book royalties and payment for speaking engagements, you would get two – one for each type of income.
 The form has a booklet that explains all the different types of income and work.